pfh/fitnoise/doc/what.md

 There is a "degrees of freedom" (df) parameter in the multivariate t distribution that determines to what extent the variance is based on a global estimate versus an estimate from the data from that gene.
 When the df is small, the variance is mostly based on the gene.
 When the df is large, the variance is mostly based on the global estimate.

 This replicates Limma's moderated t-test and F-test capability.
-Fitnoise's `df` is equivalent to Limma's `prior.df`.
+Fitnoise's `df` is equivalent to Limma's `df.prior`.